What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

 How can I learn more about Sexual Misconduct, Sexual Harassment, and Sexual Violence?

 Enroll in a sexual misconduct training course through OMNI.
 Sexual Misconduct trainings are available live at the training center or through online training modules.
-If you want to arrange an on-site training for your department contact the Office of Equal Opportunity and Compliance.
+If you want to arrange an on-site training for your department contact the Equity, Diversity and Inclusion Office.

 What can I do to help prevent sexual violence?